-It’s a sulfur-containing compound found naturally in plants, animals and humans.
-It can also be produced in a lab to create dietary supplements in powder or capsule form.
+Methylsulfonylmethane (MSM) is a sulfur-containing compound found in plants, animals, and humans.
+It can also be made in a lab into a dietary supplement, which is used widely in alternative medicine.

 Here are 8 science-backed health benefits of MSM.